cap-js-community/event-queue/docs/use-as-cap-outbox/index.md

 parameters `transactionMode`, `checkForNextChunk`, and `parallelEventProcessing` are exclusive to the event-queue.

-## Example for a custom outboxed service
+## Example of a Custom Outboxed Service

 ### Internal Service with `cds.Service`

-The implementation below shows a basic cds service which can be unboxed.
-If the outboxing should be configured via `cds.env.requires` the service needs to inherit from `cds.Service`.
+The implementation below demonstrates a basic `cds.Service` that can be outboxed.
+If you want to configure outboxing via `cds.env.requires`, the service needs to inherit from `cds.Service`.

 ```js
 class TaskService extends cds.Service {